rbhogal/dfu-analysis-pipeline/README.md

 If a version number prints without errors you are fully set up.

+### 5. Select Interpreter

+Open the command palette — Cmd+Shift+P
+Type Python: Select Interpreter
+Look for the one that says dfu-analysis

 ### Download Dataset

 1. Clone or download the dataset from the [FUSeg GitHub repository](https://github.com/uwm-bigdata/wound-segmentation/tree/master/data/Foot%20Ulcer%20Segmentation%20Challenge)